frarees/dotvim/README.md

 Choose:

-1. Use Unity3D's embeeded mono.
+1. Use Unity3D's embeeded mono
 2. Install `mono` and set `MONO_PATH` and `MONO_MONODOCS`

 __Unity3D__: Include the following lines to your `.bash_profile`